 The two most popular forms of surveillance to spy on kids or young teens are personal tracking devices - fitted inside their favourite toy or inside a backpack - and computer monitoring software, to track their online activities.

 Here are some possible for-and-against reasons that might make surveillance worthy in the eyes of some, while against it with others.

 + It could save a child’s life.
-If a parent was to find their child communicating with people which could lead to crime or worse, then the parent could in theory stop it from happening if they confront the child.+ There are paedophiles who prey on young children on the internet by assuming aliases and identities of kids the same age as their targets.
+If a parent was to find their child communicating with people which could lead to crime or worse; the parent could in theory stop it from happening, if they confront the child.+ There are paedophiles who prey on young children on the internet by assuming aliases and identities of kids the same age as their prey.
 There have been many cases of young children falling victim to online predators.
 No doubt, if the kids had been monitored, many of these cases might never have happened.+ It could stop young children viewing adult material on their computers.

 There are arguments for both sides.
 Naturally, parents only want the best for their children, which can be difficult to understand from the child’s viewpoint, who wants the freedom to do anything they want.